 On his return to Los Angeles, Brice continued the practice of making sketch notes both at home and in his studio.
 Their simple, small format made them effortless; just doodles.

 This casual approach to image-making allowed Brice to be spontaneous and to freely experiment—without a sense of preciousness or self-conscientiousness.

 However, by 1980, Brice came to embrace this format as something unique and expressive unto itself.

-While he continued making ‘private’ sketch notes for his work, he started to produce these small drawings for presentation as well.
+While he continued making ‘private’ sketch notes for his work, he began producing these small drawings for presentation as well.
 These he called “Notations” and they became part of his continuing practice, much like Hockney’s iDrawings have become for him.
 They range in size from 3 x 5 inches to letter size.

 Notations Gallery, WilliamBrice.org